-Repairs required because of deliberate damage or damage as the result of neglect by tenants, family members or visitors.
+Repairs required because of deliberate

+damage or damage as the result of neglect by tenants, family

+members or visitors.

 Repairs required because of unauthorised or unsatisfactory alterations or improvements to the property and DIY/tenants own contractors.
-Where a service has been provided by the Council for removal of items the cost of removing unauthorised goods left at the property or in communal areas during the tenancy or on termination of the tenancy.
+Where a service has been provided by the Council for removal of items the cost of removing unauthorised goods left at the property or in communal are left at the property or in communal areas during the tenancy or on termination of the tenancy.

-Emergency Repairs - Where a tenant or leaseholder reports an emergency repair, we will charge the cost of the call out, along with the cost of the repair if we find that this was not an emergency or if it is part of the tenant repairing responsibilities.
+leaseholder reports an emergency repair, we will charge the cost of the call out, along with the cost of the repair if we find that this was not an emergency or if it is part of the tenant repairing responsibilities.